dmwm/PHEDEX/Documentation/README/README-Agents.txt

 		name patterns ("%" any string, "_" any character) separated by commas, and then act on all those nodes.

+  -accept,      In case of multi-node agents, the selection of node -ignore       names can be further adjusted by the following two
+                options.
+                'accept' is applied first and acts as white-list, leaving only nodes matching.
+The remaining
+                node names are checked against the black-list defined by '-ignore' and are hence ignored if matching.

   -workers	For master/slave-type agents this option sets how many worker slaves the master will start and keep
 		running.